-- During the six months ended July 1, 2021, 45%-75% of our current employee base continued to be furloughed or had salary reductions of up to 50%.
-Further, since the start of the COVID-19 Pandemic our total headcount has been reduced by over 30% from pre-COVID-19 Pandemic headcount levels. - Temporarily reduced cash compensation of the Company's Board of Directors by 20% and offered the option for the Board to receive the cash retainers for the first, second and third quarter in equivalent value of the Company's common stock in lieu of cash; - Suspended or curtailed certain non-essential operating expenditures, including marketing, research, employee travel and consulting services;

-- Temporarily suspended the 401K employee match program; - Terminated or deferred certain non-essential capital expenditures; - Strategically worked with our vendors, and other business partners to manage, defer, and/or abate certain costs during the disruptions caused by the COVID-19 Pandemic; - Decreased our quarterly dividend to \$0.07 per share for the first three quarters of 2020 and to \$0.05 for the fourth quarter of 2020 and first and second quarters of 2021 from \$0.19 per share in the fourth quarter of 2019.
-When compared to the first quarter of 2020 this results in a cash savings of \$10.8 million in the second quarter of 2021 and cash savings of \$52.4 million for NCM, Inc. since the beginning of the pandemic; and - · Introduced an active cash management process, which, among other things, requires CEO approval of all outgoing payments.
+- During the nine months ended September 30, 2021, 35%-75% of our current employee base continued to be furloughed or had salary reductions of up to 50%.
+Further, since the start of the COVID-19 Pandemic our total headcount has been reduced by almost 35% from pre-COVID-19 Pandemic headcount levels. - Temporarily reduced cash compensation of the Company's Board of Directors by 20% and offered the option for the Board to receive the cash retainers for the first, second and third quarter in equivalent value of the Company's common stock in lieu of cash; - · Suspended or curtailed certain non-essential operating expenditures, including marketing, research, employee travel and consulting services; - Temporarily suspended the 401K employee match program; - · Terminated or deferred certain non-essential capital expenditures; - Strategically worked with our vendors, and other business partners to manage, defer, and/or abate certain costs during the disruptions caused by the COVID-19 Pandemic; - Decreased our quarterly dividend to \$0.07 per share for the first three quarters of 2020 and to \$0.05 for the fourth quarter of 2020 and first, second and third quarters of 2021 from \$0.19 per share in the fourth quarter of 2019.
+When compared to the first quarter of 2020 this results in a cash savings of \$10.8 million in the third quarter of 2021 and cash savings of \$63.2 million for NCM, Inc. since the beginning of the pandemic; and - · Introduced an active cash management process, which, among other things, requires CEO approval of all outgoing payments.

-Due to the future market uncertainties and in order to provide additional liquidity while revenue levels build and accounts receivable balances are collected, the Board of Directors of NCM, Inc. and required NCM LLC founding members approved the material terms of a \$20 million unsecured revolving loan agreement between NCM Inc. and NCM LLC.
-Borrowings by NCM LLC will be available from October 1, 2021 through March 31, 2022.
-The final definitive loan agreement will be approved by the Audit Committee of NCM, Inc. and is expected to be completed in the third quarter of 2021.
-Once entered into, this revolving loan facility will provide NCM LLC with short-term working capital loans as NCM LLC rebuilds its advertising revenue base and collects related accounts receivable and will provide additional cushion with respect to the NCM LLC debt covenants.
+Due to the future market uncertainties outlined above, the Board of Directors of NCM, Inc. and required NCM LLC founding members approved the material terms of a revolving loan agreement between NCM Inc. and NCM LLC.
+Borrowings by NCM LLC will be available through December 31, 2022.
+The final definitive loan agreement will be approved by the Audit Committee of NCM, Inc. if needed.
+The final definitive loan agreement was not executed during the third quarter of 2021 as NCM LLC did not need the additional liquidity.
+If entered into, this revolving loan facility will provide NCM LLC with short-term working capital loans as NCM LLC rebuilds its advertising revenue base and collects related accounts receivable and will provide additional flexibility with respect to the NCM LLC minimum liquidity covenant.

 In March 2020, we drew down an additional \$110.0 million on our revolving credit facility and in March 2021 we received \$43.0 million in proceeds under incremental term loans that mature on December 20, 2024.
-The \$98.2 million of cash at NCM LLC as of July 1, 2021 will be used to fund operations during the period of expected reduced cash flows.
-Cash at NCM, Inc. is held for future payment of dividends to NCM, Inc. shareholders, income tax payments, income tax receivable payments to NCM LLC's founding members and other obligations.
+The \$64.4 million of cash at NCM LLC as of September 30, 2021 will be used to fund operations during the period of expected reduced cash flows.
+Cash at NCM, Inc. is held for future payment of dividends to NCM, Inc. stockholders, income tax payments, income tax receivable payments to NCM LLC's founding members and other obligations.